HarshCasper/NeoAlgo/README.md

 * One, in which you are submitting code for a non-existing DS/Algo.
 In this case, you can just follow the process below.
 * In case you want to submit an improvement to an existing algo, we prefer that you create an issue, describing in details your improvement.
 This will help others to analyze your contribution.
 You can use the [templates](.github/ISSUE_TEMPLATE/algorithm-ds-proposal.md) that we have provided :)

-Make sure your code works before submitting it :D
+Make sure your code works before submitting it :D __DON'T CREATE NEW FOLDERS!__

 1. Fork it (https://github.com/tesseractcoding/neoalgo/fork)
 2. Create your branch __SEE BELOW MORE INFORMATION__ (git checkout -b fooBar)